YuliaBlyndiuk/RocketLaunchFinder/README.md

 <img src="https://github.com/YuliaBlyndiuk/RocketLaunchFinder/blob/master/mobile%20view.jpg">

-All the database information is being stored in the app state (JS), so that the DOM is not overloaded and thea pp works faster.
+All the database information is being stored in the app state (JS), so that the DOM is not overloaded and the app works faster.